CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/validate-a-csv.md

 - the number of failing rows
 - row-level error messages when validation fails

-The JSON mode still processes the input row by row.
-In practice, that means memory usage grows mainly with the number of failing rows returned in `row_errors`, not with the full size of the input file.
+JSON mode still processes the input row by row.
+It stores failing rows in `row_errors`, so memory use depends mainly on the number of failures rather than the total number of rows.

 For language-specific examples, see [Use from R](./use-from-r.md) and [Use from Python](./use-from-python.md).

 ## Spreadsheet-friendly review output

-If you want a review artifact for Excel or LibreOffice users, the CLI can generate:
+The CLI can write two report formats for Excel or LibreOffice:

 - `--report-tsv`
 - `--report-xlsx`

-The validator still reads CSV or TSV as input.
-These flags only change the optional output artifact.
+The input remains CSV or TSV.
+These flags add a report file.

 See [Spreadsheet Reports](./spreadsheet-reports.md) for the exact input/output behavior and when to use each mode.